Tracer (DC Comics): Tracer

-The first Tracer was a supervillain from Angor, a duplicate of Earth in another dimension.
-He is later killed when the Extremists destroy Angor, with Dreamslayer creating an android duplicate to replace him.
+The first Tracer is a supervillain from Angor, an otherdimensional counterpart of Earth.
+The Extremists wiped out Angor in a nuclear explosion, leaving only themselves and a few heroes who fled to Earth.
+The Extremists pursued them and it was revealed that all but one of them had died and the surviving one, Dreamslayer, used android duplicates of his comrades, including Tracer.
+The androids are deactivated and stored in the Watchtower.

 Tracer Robot

 The second Tracer is a robotic duplicate of the first who was created by inventor Mitch Wacky on Angor as part of a theme park attraction.
+After the death of virtually all heroes and villains on the planet, Dreamslayer uses Wacky's robots to serve as replacements for the Extremists.
+The Extremists almost take over Earth, but are thwarted by Justice League Europe and placed on display in a wax museum in Paris.

+The second Tracer is a robotic duplicate of the first who was created by inventor Mitch Wacky on Angor as part of a theme park attraction.
 It battles Justice League Europe before being defeated and exhibited in Madame Clouseau's Wax Museum in Paris.
 He is later used by Dreamslayer a second time on the island of Kooey Kooey Kooey, and still later as pawns of Twilight in a battle with Supergirl.
 The Tracer robot had all the powers of the original Tracer which included great strength, speed, and agility, enhanced senses and animal instincts.

 Countdown

 A third incarnation of Tracer appears in the Countdown to Final Crisis tie-in series Lord Havok and the Extremists.
-This version is Vincent Cade, a soldier who was injured after a failed attempt to desert his post and subsequently gained superpowers from government experiments.
-However, he is eventually freed by Lord Havok and joins the Extremists as an assassin-for-hire.
+This version is Vincent Cade, a soldier who was injured after a failed attempt to desert his post.
+Cade is taken in by the government, given superpowers, and subjected to violent imagery and subliminal audio to manipulate him into becoming a killer.
+Cade is freed by Lord Havok, who removes the chip that was being used to control him.
+Cade goes on to join the Extremists as a freelance assassin.

 Powers and abilities

-Tracer has superhuman strength and speed, claws, healing factor, agility, and enhanced senses.
-He also wields a set of wrist blades.
+Tracer possesses enhanced senses that make him an excellent tracker.
+He also possesses enhanced strength and agility, powerful claws, and a healing factor.